 - Contraceptive autonomy and changes since 2019

-This study brings together a collaborative team of experts across multiple disciplines, including gender equality, economic empowerment, gender-based violence, economic and social autonomy, adolescent health, and sexual and reproductive health: Johns Hopkins University, Kenyatta University, and International Center for Reproductive Health Kenya.
+This study brings together a collaborative team of experts across multiple disciplines, including gender equality, economic empowerment, gender-based violence, economic and social autonomy, adolescent health, and sexual and reproductive health: Johns Hopkins University, Kenyatta University Women’s Economic Empowerment Hub, and International Center for Reproductive Health Kenya.
+Our survey tools include gender equality and empowerment measures from the EMERGE Repository (Evidence-based Measures of Empowerment for Research on Gender Equality).

 View Survey Results Summary